Binghankina/tax-calculator/README.md

   Time complexity: O(n)
   Space complexity: O(k), where k is the number of distinctive dates present in the deque.
 ```
-- Apply the maximum amount per day rule by sum the toll fess in the same date.
+- Apply the maximum amount per day rule by sum the toll fees in the same date.
-2. Replace tractor with bus, and a car type.
-And store the in memory data to DB with a new boolean field
+2. Replaced tractor with bus, and a Car type.
+Stored the in memory data to DB with a new boolean field
 is_toll_free.
 ```
 INSERT INTO vehicle (id, name, is_toll_free) VALUES (1, 'Motorbike', true);